myenari/cmpn202-operating-systems/week5.md

 ## Step 1: Access Control (AppArmor)

--Commands Used
+-Commands Used:
 ```bash
 sudo aa-status
 ```

--Evidence
+-Evidence:

 Terminal output confirmed that the AppArmor security module is loaded and active, with multiple profiles enforced.
 A screenshot was captured showing AppArmor running successfully on the Ubuntu server.

 <img width="800" height="600" alt="week5_step1_unattended_upgrades" src="https://github.com/user-attachments/assets/dbe12aa0-729f-4fd7-b9bb-ed2afcf9eda0" />

--Outcome
+-Outcome:

 AppArmor access control is enabled and operational on the system.
 This confirms that mandatory access control policies are actively restricting application behaviour to improve system security.

--Reflection
+-Reflection:

 Using AppArmor provides an additional layer of security by limiting what applications can access, even if they are compromised.
 Verifying that AppArmor is active ensures the system follows the principle of least privilege and is better protected against misuse or attacks.

 ## Step 2: Automatic Security Updates